Enilsonn/CRUD-Postgres/docs/markdown.md

     }

     ClientRepository ..> Client : "use"
-    ClientProductRepository ..> ClientProduct : "use"
+    ProductRepository ..> ClientProduct : "use"
 ```